Roman Abramovich: Aircraft

 Abramovich owns a private Boeing 767-33A/ER, registered in Aruba as P4-MES.
 It is known as The Bandit due to its livery.
 Originally the aircraft was ordered by Hawaiian Airlines but the order was cancelled and Abramovich bought it from Boeing.
-Abramovich had it refitted it to his own requirements by Andrew Winch, who designed the interior and exterior.
+Abramovich had it refitted to his own requirements by Andrew Winch, who designed the interior and exterior.
 The aircraft was estimated in 2016 to cost US$300 million and its interior is reported to include a 30-seat dining room, a boardroom, master bedrooms, luxury bathrooms with showers, and a spacious living room.
 The aircraft has the same air missile avoidance system as Air Force One.
 In 2021 Abramovich exchanged the Boeing 767 for a Boeing 787-8 Dreamliner.

 Other interests and activities

 Art

 Abramovich sponsored an exhibition of photographs of Uzbekistan by renowned Soviet photographer Max Penson (1893–1959) which opened on 29 November 2006 at the Gilbert Collection at Somerset House in London.
 He previously funded the exhibition "Quiet Resistance: Russian Pictorial Photography 1900s–1930s" at the same gallery in 2005.
-Both exhibits were organized by the Moscow House of Photography.
+Both exhibits were organised by the Moscow House of Photography.

 In May 2008, Abramovich emerged as a major buyer in the international art auction market.
 He purchased Francis Bacon's Triptych 1976 for €61.4 million (US$86.3 million) (a record price for a post-war work of art) and Lucian Freud's Benefits Supervisor Sleeping for €23.9 million (US$33.6 million) (a record price for a work by a living artist).

 His former wife Dasha Zhukova manages the Garage Center for Contemporary Culture – a gallery of contemporary art in Moscow that was initially housed in the historical Bakhmetevsky Bus Garage building by Konstantin Melnikov.
 The building, neglected for decades and partially taken apart by previous tenants, was restored in 2007–2008 and reopened to the public in September 2008.
 Speed and expense of restoration is credited to sponsorship by Abramovich.